sdcooke/django_bundles/README.md

+# THIS IS NOW DEPRECATED

+I'd recommend using webpack or something else - I'm not using it any more so it won't be receiving any further development.

 # django_bundles: Another Django media bundler

 django_bundles is a media bundler for Django.
 It can be used to bundle groups of media files (e.g. CSS, JavaScript) into a single file with a hash in the filename (to play nicely with browser caching) whilst keeping the files separate during development.